-In our business, we use the word “sieve” to describe a piece of equipment that separates desired elements from unwanted material using a woven wire screen or mesh net.
+In our business, we use the word “sieve” to describe a piece of equipment that separates different sized particles using a woven wire screen.
 To others, “sieve” can mean something very different.

 Particle Size Sieves

 Sieves – the screen or mesh kind – work by separating some particles from the others in their sample based on their size.
 Particles smaller than the holes in the mesh will be allowed through, while bigger particles will be caught in the mesh.

 In the computer programming world, “sieve” is a programming language used to create email filters.
 You could say its operation is based on the same concept as our sieves, separating certain emails from the entire batch, though not necessarily by the size of the email.

 The sports arena uses “sieve” to describe a goalie that causes his team to lose the game by allowing many goals to be scored by an opposing team.
 Here, the goalie is like the wire mesh in a sieve.
 He should be keeping some particles – or balls – in this case, from getting through, but in reality, the balls are slipping through the holes.